Dragooon/smf-mentions/README.md

 ## About

 Allows members to tag others via @<username>, shows up under Profile and members can set to be notified via e-mail.
 Adds a new permission enabling membergroups to be granted permission to mention others

-## To Do:

-1. Add active dropdown while tagging members to give username suggestions
-2. Awesomeness :P